EhsanEqlimi/EhsanEqlimi.github.io/content/posts/myBio.md

 summaryLength: 90 # Set to the desired number of lines

 ---
 I am a postdoctoral fellow at Columbia University (Division of Systems Neuroscience, New York State Psychiatric Institute).
-I develop analytical methods for EEG and brain oscillations to study auditory processing, attention, and neural dynamics using signal processing and mathematical modeling.
+I develop analytical methods for EEG and brain oscillations to study cogntive processes and neural dynamics using signal processing and mathematical modeling.

 <!--